rbong/vim-flog/EXAMPLES.md

 This is because `%(h'<)` and `%(h'>)` have been swapped from the default command.

 See `:help flog-command-format` for more format specifiers.
+See `:help flog-functions` for more details about calling command functions.
-You can also view [the floggraph filetype script](https://github.com/rbong/vim-flog/blob/master/ftplugin/floggraph.vim), which effectively serves as documentation of Flog's utility functions.
+You can also view [the floggraph filetype script](https://github.com/rbong/vim-flog/blob/master/ftplugin/floggraph.vim), which effectively serves as further examples of Flog's utility functions.
 Finally, if you would like to view user-created commands, check out the [Wiki](https://github.com/rbong/vim-flog/wiki/Custom-Commands).

 ## Additional Examples